diegopoza/blog/_posts/2016-08-18-securing-spring-boot-with-jwts.markdown

 ## Spring Boot Overview

-Spring Boot is another technology from Pivotal, known for giving us the powerful Spring framework, which features the full power of Spring in an easily accessible package.
+Spring Boot is a technology from Pivotal, known for giving us the powerful Spring framework.
 With Spring Boot, they offer an easy way to set up a project and get it running in no-time.
-They took the approach of convention over configuration, meaning that you will spend a lot less time struggling with the setup.
+They took the approach of convention over configuration, meaning that you will spend a lot less time struggling with the setup and can spend more time focussing on what is unique about your project.
 Together with having an embedded Tomcat, Jetty or undertow, a large part of possible deployment issues have been taken away, causing most applications to 'just run'.

 Above all, Spring Boot is meant to make it *easy* to get a project running, which starts all the way at the beginning, by providing multiple ways to set up a Spring Boot project.
 Let's jump right into setting up our project and getting our 'Hello World'!